vaibhav-webonise/Groovy-Assignments/README.md

 6. `$gradle tomcatRunWar`

-After follwing these all steps your application will be running on `http://localhost:8080/`
+After following these all steps your application will be running on `http://localhost:8080/`

 Author: `vaibhav-webonise vaibhav.anasune@weboniselab.com`